PARASHAT TETZAVEH - One: Unique and Unifying

 for they shall add length of days and years of life and peace to you.
 (3,1-2)

-Let us return to the story in the Gmara.
-After R. Akiva's strange question about "the sheep one," R. Nechunya answered that the verse used the word "one" in this unique manner to teach that that the chosen sheep should be unique in its flock.
-The word meyuchad (unique) comes from the same root as both echad, one, and l'ached, to unite.
-That is, the chosen sheep must be unique, a leader that unites the entire flock behind him.
+Let us return to the story in the Gemara.
+After R. Akiva’s strange question about “the lamb one,” R. Nechunya answered that the word “one” appears in this unique manner to teach that that the chosen lamb should be unique in its flock.
+The word meyuchad (unique) comes from the same root as both echad, one, and l’ached, to unite.
+That is, the chosen lamb must be unique, a leader that unites the entire flock behind him.

 The leader knows how to dole out jobs and responsibilities in accordance with each one’s unique skills, for the sake of a single common goal.
 A wise leader knows how to harness even those who oppose him, the “un-utilized portion of the flock” – just as we learn from Kriat Shma that we must take advantage of all our time, even at night, even when we travel, and even when we are depressed.

-This answer by R. Nechuniah – that "the one" means "the special one," the leader – corresponds precisely to the giant personality of R. Akiva.
-He held fast to the concept of G-d's unity all his life, even up to his very last minutes when he died for the Sanctification of G-d's Name with the words G-d is One on his lips.
-As the Gmara so dramatically records:
+This answer by R. Nechuniah – that “the one” means “the special one,” the leader – corresponds precisely to the giant personality of R. Akiva.
+He held fast to the concept of G-d’s unity all his life, even during his very last minutes when he died for the Sanctification of G-d’s Name with the words G-d is One on his lips.
+As the Gemara so dramatically records:

 When the Romans led R. Akiva out for his execution, it was the time for the recital of Shma.
 As they combed his flesh with iron combs, R. Akiva accepted upon himself the yoke of Heaven.
 His disciples said to him: ‘O master, even to this extent?!’

-He protracted the word one [in the phrase G-d is one], so that his soul departed with that word.
-A heavenly voice issued forth, saying: 'Happy is Rabbi Akiva, whose soul departed on the word one.'"
-(Tr.
-Brakhot, p.
-61b)
+He protracted the word One [in the phrase G-d is One], so that his soul departed with that word.
+A heavenly voice issued forth, saying: ‘Happy is Rabbi Akiva, whose soul departed with the word One.’”
+(B’rachot 61b)

-Rabbi Akiva explained to his students that his entire life, "I extended my best efforts to 'unify' G-d – that is, to show that the entire world functions harmoniously under His supervision.
-I did this in every situation, even opposing ones, as required in Kriat Shma: when I went to sleep and when I awakened, when I traveled and when I sat at home, when things went well and when they did not.
-But I never got to fulfill this mitzvah "with all my soul," that is, in both life and death.
-When finally this chance has arisen, should I not jump at it?!"
+In his last dramatic seconds, Rabbi Akiva explained to his students that throughout his life, “I extended my best efforts to ‘unify’ G-d – that is, to show that the entire world functions harmoniously under His supervision.
+I did this in every situation, even contrasting ones, as required in Kriat Shma: when I went to sleep and when I awakened, when I traveled and when I sat at home, when things went well and when they did not.
+But I never got to fulfill this mitzvah “with all [my] soul,” that is, in both life and death.
+When finally this chance has arisen, should I not jump at it?!”